apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Who is Pam Bondi, Trump's new pick for attorney general?**
+**NASA spotted a very young planet.
+It could become a super-Earth.**

-You can read more about it [here](https://www.foxnews.com/politics/who-pam-bondi-trumps-new-pick-attorney-general).
+You can read more about it [here](https://mashable.com/article/nasa-young-planet-exoplanet-discovery-super-earth).

 ## Requirements
 - Python 3.8